We at IHP

 Marie Rohner, Personnel Marketing and Personnel Development Officer

-“I appreciate the flexibility at IHP, which allows me to combine my job with my studies.”
+“I appreciate the flexibility at IHP, which allowed me to combine my job with my studies.”

 Having completed my Bachelor's degree in economics in the Netherlands with a focus on marketing, I moved back home - to Frankfurt (Oder).
 My plan was to start the master´s programme of International Business Administration at the European University Viadrina.
 However, as there was still some time left until the start of the semester, I applied for a gap year program in the Human Resources Department at IHP.
 When the semester was about to start, IHP advertised a personnel officer´s position.
 As I had come to appreciate my area of responsibility, the colleagues I was working with and the great working atmosphere during the previous year, I applied for this position, but still with the aim of completing the Master's programme as well.
-The reconciliation of work requirements with my personal goal was possible due to the flexibility at work.
+Now, I hold a Master´s degree, which I was able to pursue thanks the flexibility at work and the reconciliation of work requirements with my personal goal.